Hawaiʻi (island): Volcanism

 Geological evidence from exposures of old surfaces on the south and west flanks of Mauna Loa led to the proposal that two ancient volcanic shields (named Nīnole and Kulani) were all but buried by the younger Mauna Loa.
 Geologists now consider these "outcrops" to be part of Mauna Loa.

 Based on geochemical (including trace elements) and isotope differences in their eruptive products, Hawaiian volcanoes fall into two families.
 The differences are believed due to their separate magma systems.
 Hualālai and Mauna Loa are members of one family, while Kohala, Mauna Kea, and Kilauea are members of the other.

 Because Mauna Loa and Kīlauea are active volcanoes, the island is growing.
 Between January 1983 and September 2002, lava flows added 543 acre to the island.
 Lava flowing from Kīlauea destroyed several towns, including Kapoho in 1960 and again in 2018, and Kalapana and Kaimū in 1990.
 In 1987 lava filled in "Queen's Bath", a large, L-shaped, freshwater pool in the Kalapana area.
 Another 875 acres were added between May and July 2018 by the 2018 lower Puna eruption, with "Fissure 8" located within Leilani Estates subdivision being a primary source of the lava.
 Green Lake, the largest freshwater lake on the island, was covered by lava in that eruption as well as Ahalanui Beach Park and part of Isaac Hale Beach Park, the latter of which was inundated with black sand, rendering its boatramp unusable.
 Mauna Loa erupted briefly in 2022, 38 years after the prior activity.

 Some geologists also count two undersea volcanoes in the base of the island.
 Māhukona off the northwest corner of the island has eroded below the ocean surface.
 Kamaʻehuakanaloa (formerly Lōʻihi) is under water 35 km southeast of Hawaiʻi.
 It is an erupting seamount that has grown to reach 3200 ft below the ocean surface, and it is forecast to break the surface in 10,000 to 100,000 years.

+The volcano Kilauea, has had its 38th eruption on December 8, 2025.
+It began Saturday morning and sent lava shooting at least 1,000 feet into the air, according to the USGS.
+At one point, a "rare" triple fountain occurred: three lava fountains spewed from vents in the north and south cones.
+During these events, the USGS put a code orange in place, which indicates that an eruption is either likely or occurring, but with no, or minor, ash.
+There was also a warning of tephra, or hot glassy volcanic fragments, as well as pumice, scoria and reticulite, which can fall on the ground within one to three miles of the eruptive vents.